-- Proposals that request the reasonable disclosure of information related to material E&S factors which enable shareholders to assess investment risk and opportunity, the E&S impacts of a company's operations and products, and initiatives to mitigate E&S impacts unless sufficient information is already available to shareholders. - Proposals that improve practices and disclosure on governance, strategy, risk management, performance metrics, and targets and opportunities related to climate change. - Proposals that request the adoption or review of policies and/or practices with regard to E&S factors that are likely to enhance long-term company performance and/or mitigate potential exposure to E&S impacts.
-While policies are important, we ask that companies also explain why they have identified these material E&S factors, how they manage them and their performance and targets to improve them.
+- Proposals that request the reasonable disclosure of information related to material sustainability-related factors which enable shareholders to assess investment risk and opportunity, the sustainability impacts of a company's operations and products, and initiatives to mitigate sustainability impacts unless sufficient information is already available to shareholders. - Proposals that improve practices and disclosure on governance, strategy, risk management, performance metrics, and targets and opportunities related to climate change, including both physical and transition related impacts. - Proposals that request the adoption or review of policies and/or practices with regard to sustainability-related factors that are likely to enhance long-term company performance and/or mitigate potential exposure to sustainability impacts.
+While policies are important, we ask that companies also explain why they have identified these material sustainability-related factors, how they manage them and their performance and targets to improve them.